nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 If you want technical detail on the infrastructure, you can check out our _Jupyter Blog_ post and engage with CryoCloud and 2i2c on GitHub!
 QR code on the last slide.

+_IMPORTANT: When demo is done, click the fullscreen toggle button.
+DO NOT press escape or F11._
 :::